gaehlerm/SoftwareEngineering/README.md

 Well, let’s be serious.
 As always, the truth lies somewhere in the middle.
 Yes, OO programming makes things easier.
 But it did not save the world.
 And a lot of things that were developed along with OO programming are outright garbage.
 Without the hype around OO programming, these things would never have been able to get widespread usage.
 People stopped thinking critically and just started using all kind of OO features that turned out to lead to terrible code.

 Don’t use any other OO feature than plain classes and abstract base classes or interfaces.
-And don't forget to make everything private that should be.
+Don't forget to make everything private that should be.
+And always keep the SRP in mind.
+Classes should be small!!!

 ## Procedural programming